 Finally, as you might be able to tell this is a difficult trip only intended for those who are physically fit.
 You need to have a strong body, but most of all a strong mind.
 You will reach a point where your whole body aches and you still have hours of hiking up steep trails.
 At that point it will be your mind and will power that takes you to the end.
 Note: It’s also possible to hike each of those volcanos individually with Sin Rumbo to make it easier.
-You can enquire here, just let us know which volcano you would like to hike.

 The Volcano Trilogy Hiking Itinerary

 Arrival Day: Meeting and Getting to the Starting Point